10 Free Things to Do in the Northeast Georgia Mountains

 Babyland General Hospital

-A free tour of Babyland General Hospital in Cleveland lets you see Cabbage Patch Kids being born, but fair warning: Your kids will probably want to adopt one!
+A free tour of Babyland General Hospital in Cleveland, Georgia, lets you see Cabbage Patch Kids being born, but fair warning: Your kids will probably want to adopt one from the birthplace of these storied dolls — which, of course, has the largest selection available.
+From the hand-stitched original dolls to the "toy" versions that came later, as well as exclusive dolls unique to the hospital and accessories for all, there is much to choose from.

 Chattahoochee Forest National Fish Hatchery

-See rainbow trout as they develop at the Chattahoochee Forest National Fish Hatchery in Suches.
+See rainbow, brook and brown trout as they develop at the Chattahoochee Forest National Fish Hatchery in Suches, deep in the North Georgia mountains.
+The fish hatched here fill the lakes and streams of northern Georgia, making it an excellent state for anglers.
+You can take a self-guided tour of the hatchery and learn about the lifecycle of a trout.
 Take a pole and fish in Rock Creek (with Georgia fishing license and trout stamp).
 Monday through Friday: call ahead.

 Chattahoochee-Oconee National Forest

-The Chattahoochee-Oconee National Forest-CNF, in the north-central section of Georgia, has waterfalls, trails and lakes for fishing and swimming, and the highest point in Georgia, Brasstown Bald.
+The Chattahoochee-Oconee National Forest-CNF, in the north-central section of Georgia near Gainesville, has waterfalls, trails and lakes for fishing and swimming, epic picnic and camping spots, and the highest point in Georgia, Brasstown Bald.
 Many of the day-use areas are free; others have a small fee.
+Take a ride on the Russell-Brasstown National Scenic Byway to experience different parts of the forest, especially popular during summer's wildflower season and fall's spectacular colors.
+The byway's loop begins north of Robertstown.

 The Gourd Place

 More than 200 gourds from 23 countries can be seen at The Gourd Place near Helen.
-See everything from contemporary works to early American reproductions to gourds from around the world.
+Learn the definition of "gourdcraft," and see everything from contemporary works to early American reproductions to gourds from around the world.
+Of particular interest is the Gourd Impressions pottery, which use gourd molds to slip-cast pottery and give plates, bowls and more a unique shape and texture perfect for display as artwork or everyday use!

 Mountain Fresh Creamery & Glo-Crest Dairy